Funding Opportunities & Awards

 Enhancing Excellence through Interdisciplinary Experiential Engagement Rationale and Objectives

-High-impact learning practices (e.g., first-year seminars, learning communities, service learning, internship experiences, undergraduate research, capstone experiences) not only foster student engagement and deeper learning but also improve retention, persistence to degree, and postgraduate attainment.
+High-impact learning practices (e.g., first-year seminars, learning communities, service learning, internship experiences, undergraduate research, capstone experiences) not only foster student engagement and deeper learning but also improve retention, persistence to degree completion, and postgraduate attainment.
 In turn, learning within an interdisciplinary framework facilitates the understanding and appreciation of the complexity and interconnectivity of phenomena and improves students’ ability to synthesize and integrate information.
 The Enhancing Excellence through the Interdisciplinary Experiential Engagement initiative hopes to promote high-impact educational experiences that address questions or topics using a multidisciplinary, interdisciplinary, or transdisciplinary approach (hereafter “interdisciplinary”).
 Whereas CAS already offers rich learning opportunities to UVM students, the intention is to increase the range of offerings that (a) expose students to multiple disciplines in an integrated or linked fashion, and (b) include “real-world” learning experiences (i.e., service, internship, or research/creative components).

 This initiative capitalizes on a tradition of deep commitment by our faculty to the academic and personal growth of our students.
 However, the effort will also serve to motivate faculty to seek or cement interactions and collaborations across departments.
 This networking may lead to the development of new, meaningful, and fruitful personal and professional relationships, which would serve as a vehicle to renew, revitalize, and enrich the creativity of our faculty and their enthusiasm for teaching, learning, and discovery.

 Resources and Award Limits

-Within two submission cycles (fall 2012 and spring 2013), the College will award up to $120,000 to support the development of interdisciplinary courses or interdisciplinary curriculum-enhancement experiences.
-No a priori, unbending limitations will be set regarding the size and number of awards given; however, the goal is to select 9 to 12 proposals for funding (3-5 in the fall), which sets the average size of the award in the range of $10,000 to $15,000.
+Funding by the college will be available to support the development of interdisciplinary courses or interdisciplinary curriculum-enhancement experiences.
+No a priori, unbending limitations will be set regarding the size and number of awards given; however, we anticipate that the average size of each award will be in the range of $10,000 to $15,000.
 Likewise, there will be no limits imposed on the purpose or use of the funding other than all expenses must be justified in a detailed budget plan.
 Allowable expenses include CAS teaching-buyout or overloads for course planning and preparation; this will be based on the CBA overload rate, currently $1900 per credit hour ($5,700 per person/3 credit course) plus 41.8% fringe.

 Eligibility and Selection Criteria